samjok/CannonballGame/README.md

 Shoot: z
 ```
 You get points when you shoot green balls.
-Game is over when ball hits your cannon or you collect 99 points.
+Game is over when ball hits your cannon.

 Try game online: http://keen-crowd.surge.sh/